 California, like other states, sets a minimum wage that employers must pay their employees.
 Failure to pay the required wages is a serious offense, and workers might be entitled to back pay.
-Read on for more information about California’s minimum wage laws.

-The Current Minimum Wage in California
+Current Minimum Wage in California

 - $10.50 for employers with 25 or fewer employers

 - $11.00 for employers with 26 or more employees

 For the next several years, California’s minimum wage increases on the first of the year.
 In the next few years, the wage will be the following:

 - $11.00 on January 1, 2019 for employers with 25 or fewer employees; and

 - $12.00 on January 1, 2019 for employers with 26 or more employees

 - $12.00 on January 1, 2020 for employers with 25 or fewer employees; and

 - $13.00 on January 1, 2020 for employers with 26 or more employees